jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-09-10-how-to-configure-entity-framework-with-migrations-tutorial.md

 type: regular
 url: how-to-configure-entity-framework-with-migrations-tutorial
 ---
-When I start a new project in .NET and I need to persist data, EntityFramework is my 1st choice.
+When I start a new project in .NET and I need to persist data, EntityFramework is my first choice.
 Why?
 It is the most common approach in .NET world and it allows to start application easily.
 In this article I will guide you through configuring EntityFramework with migrations including  some tricks and good practices.

 ## DataModel and its configuration
-The first think we need to do is creating a data model to store in the database.
+The first thing you need to do is creating a data model to store in the database.
 I have prepared `Article` class to store it:

 {{<code language="csharp" file="static/examples/CodePruner.TestContainerExamples/CodePruner.TestContainerExamples.EF/Article.cs" region="article_class" >}}

 Data model is not enough.
 You need to add also a bit of metadata to it.
-You can use attributes DataAttributes or FluentConfiguration.
-I am the of of the second option, because I think it is cleaner and there are more capabilities.
+You can use attributes `DataAttributes` or `FluentConfiguration` approach.
+I am the of the second option, because it is much cleaner and there are more capabilities.
 It can be like:
 {{<code language="csharp" file="static/examples/CodePruner.TestContainerExamples/CodePruner.TestContainerExamples.EF/Article.cs" region="article_configuration" >}}

-You can see, to go with FluentConfiguration you have to implement `IEntityTypeConfiguration<T>` and implement `Configure(EntityTypeBuilder<T> builder)` method.
+With `FluentConfiguration` you have to implement `IEntityTypeConfiguration<T>` and write `Configure(EntityTypeBuilder<T> builder)` method.
 What you can see here:
 - Setting Id as primary key
- - Setting your column lengths
+- Setting columns lengths
 - Adding unique index on Url column

 ## DbContext
 Next thing you need to do is creating your own DbContext.
 In our case it is: